AdritaGhosh/Health-Insurance-Data-Analysis/README.md

 <br>

 **5. Linear Regression Modeling**
-* Builds a linear regression model to identify factors influencing insurance charges.
+* Builds a linear regression model to identify factors influencing insurance expenses.
 * Evaluates the model and plots diagnostic graphs.
 <br>

 **6. Group Comparisons**
-* Creates a new categorical variable CHARGE_split based on the median charges.
+* Creates a new categorical variable EXPENSES_split based on the median expenses.
-* Conducts Wilcoxon tests to compare age, BMI, and children between high and low charge groups.
+* Conducts Wilcoxon tests to compare age, BMI, and children between high and low expense groups.
-* Performs chi-square tests to examine associations between CHARGE_split and categorical variables (sex, smoker, region).
+* Performs chi-square tests to examine associations between EXPENSES_split and categorical variables (sex, smoker, region).
 * Visualizes these comparisons using boxplots and bar plots.
 <br>

 **7. Regional Analysis**
-* Conducts Kruskal-Wallis tests to examine regional differences in charges, age, and BMI.
+* Conducts Kruskal-Wallis tests to examine regional differences in expenses, age, and BMI.
 * Performs post-hoc pairwise comparisons if significant differences are found.

 ## Dependencies